karatelabs/karate/README.md

   return 'Basic ' + encoded;
 }
 ```
-And here's how it works in a test-script.
-Note that you need to do this only once within a `Scenario:`,
-perhaps at the beginning, or within the `Background:` section.
+And here's how it works in a test-script using the [`header`](#header) keyword.
+Note that you need to do this only once within a `Scenario:`, perhaps at the beginning, or within the `Background:` section.
 ```cucumber
 * header Authorization = call read('basic-auth.js') { username: 'john', password: 'secret' }